Congregation Mikveh Israel: 2321 N Broad Street, 1909–1976

+The congregation celebrated its bicentennial the weekend of Thursday, November 28, 1940 concluding with a banquet at the Ritz-Carlton Hotel on Sunday, December 1, 1940.
+At this time, the congregation numbered 1,200 members.

-Dr. Abraham Neuman (1890–1970) was rabbi from 1927 to 1943.
-Dr. Neuman was succeeded by David Jessurun Cardozo (1896-1972).
+Dr. Neuman was succeeded as congregation rabbi by David Jessurun Cardozo (1896-1972).
 Reverend Alan D. Corre (1931-2017) came to Philadelphia from Manchester, England at age 24 in 1955 and served as rabbi until 1963.

 Noam Chomsky (born 1928) grew up in Philadelphia at Mikveh Israel on North Broad Street where his father, Dr. William Chomsky (1896-1977), ran the Hebrew school, was president of Gratz College, and taught at Dropsie College.

 Rabbi Ezekiel Musleah (1927-2020) joined Mikveh Israel as minister in 1964 and served in this role until 1979.

 Dropsie College remained at the Broad and York complex following Mikveh Israel's departure.
 A 1981 fire damaged part of Dropsie College's building and the school eventually relocated to Temple Adath Israel in Merion in 1984.
 The complex was sold to a church, which did little to rehabilitate the fire-damaged building.
 The organization Food for Life purchased the complex in November 1992 for $275,000 from the church.

 The 2321 N Broad Street building was sold for $825,000 in 2015, and was open to the public as a retail clothing store in 2017.